Leaflet: Do you look after someone?

-- Financial abuse when someone misuses or steals money or property.
-This includes scams and being pressurised into giving people money or paying for things.
+- Financial abuse when someone misuses or steals money or property, including scams and being pressurised into giving people money or paying for things.

 - Sexual abuse includes any sexual activity that someone does not agree to or cannot agree to.

 - Organisational abuse includes neglect and poor professional practice in a care setting, such as a hospital, care home, or in a person’s own home.

 - Self-neglect is when a person is unable and / or unwilling to care for themselves or allow others to do so.

-- Modern slavery can take many forms including, but not limited to, slavery, sexual exploitation, forced labour or domestic servitude.
+- Modern slavery (this can take many forms including, but not limited to, slavery, sexual exploitation, forced labour or domestic servitude).

-- Discriminatory abuse occurs when people are harassed, insulted or treated badly because of age, culture, mental health needs, disability, gender, race, sexual orientation or religion or belief.
+- Discriminatory abuse occurs when people are harassed, insulted or treated badly because of age, culture, mental health needs, disability, gender, race, sexual orientation, religion or belief.